-Going from a social elementary teacher to a stay-at-home mom was not an easy adjustment and honestly took me a few years to fully grasp the new me, the 24/7 mom me, the Sabrina that came with a schedule of naps instead of the schedule of bar crawls.
-While I knew I would still have time with my friends, it was hard to get a glimpse into their weekends while I was sleep deprived and would have killed for a night out.
+Going from a social elementary teacher to a stay-at-home mom was not an easy adjustment, and honestly took me a few years to fully grasp the new me, the 24/7 mom me, the Sabrina that came with a schedule of naps instead of the schedule of bar crawls.
+While I knew I would still have time with my friends, it was hard to get a glimpse into their weekends while I was sleep-deprived and would have killed for a night out.

-During a MOPS meeting we watched a short clip (VIDEO LINKED HERE) about a 3AM Friend and instant tears, and constant nodding the entire time I watched.
+During a MOPS meeting, we watched a short clip (VIDEO LINKED HERE) about a 3 AM Friend and instant tears and constant nodding the entire time I watched.
 Annie F. Downs talks about the concept of friendship and letting others truly in to see the real YOU.
 “The closer you let people in, the more they get to know, the braver you have to be, and the freer you are.”
-I related so much with Annie as she describes the fear of letting people in completely for the fear of them leaving or not accepting you for you.
-I started to wonder if I even accepted me.
+I related so much with Annie as she describes the fear of letting people in completely for fear of them leaving or not accepting you for you.
+I started to wonder if I even accepted myself.
 Did I come to terms with everything that happened?
-Did I allow myself time to grief or did I put a smile on my face and call it a day?
-I needed to let people in so I can free myself of the weight I carry on my shoulders.
+Did I allow myself time to grieve, or did I put a smile on my face and call it a day?
+I needed to let people in to free myself of the weight I carry on my shoulders.

-Annie has a friend ask her who her 3 AM friend and I remember sitting there pausing thinking about how I would rather sit alone and suffer than to feel like I was bothering someone by showing them my moment of weakness, by telling them that I needed them at that moment in my life and that they were the person that I knew could help me, even at 3 AM.
+Annie had a friend ask her who her 3 AM friend and I remember sitting there pausing thinking about how I would rather sit alone and suffer than feel like I was bothering someone by showing them my moment of weakness, by telling them that I needed them at that moment in my life and that they were the person that I knew could help me, even at 3 AM.

-Instant add to cart.
+Instantly adds to cart.

 SoulScript’s mission is “we give you the words when you have none.
 When you don’t know what to say to a friend walking through a miscarriage, hard season, breakup, health diagnosis, or anything else….
-Let her know you love her, you see her, and that even if you can’t take her pain away, you’re there for and with her”.
+Let her know you love her, see her, and that even if you can’t take her pain away, you’re there for and with her”.

 Mic drop moment right there!

-Adult firsts are a lot harder to handle and many people may never be in your shoes, or understand what you are going through, but what I have learned is that they will understand even less if you are not willing to let them in to see the true you in the first place.
+Adult firsts are a lot harder to handle, and many people may never be in your shoes or understand what you are going through, but what I have learned is that they will understand even less if you are not willing to let them in to see the true you in the first place.